-For boats equipped with these features, it is important for the authorized Axis dealer to verify the manual extension and retraction function is operational, in case the consumer ever has to perform this due to the failure of the automated system controlled through the video screen.
+For boats equipped with these features, it is important for the authorized Axis dealer to verify the manual extension and retraction function is operational, in case

-For the Power Wedge III, using a small (stubby) straight screwdriver, loosen a small red screw on top until it stops.
-Lift or lower the wedge to the position desired and then tighten the screw snugly (but do no over-tighten).
-Manually
+For the Power Wedge III, using a small (stubby) straight screwdriver, loosen the small red screw on the actuator beneath the swimboard until it stops.
+Lift or lower the wedge to the position desired and then tighten the screw snugly (but do not over-tighten).
+Manually cycle the wedge a couple of times after doing this to ensure that the screw is snug, and the wedge moves correctly.